AcademyofCleaning/AcademyofCleaning/server/README.md

 ## Deploying the Application
 * If you wish to deploy, push to the branch 'deploy-to-heroku' and our pipeline will run
 * A demo can be accessed here: https://serene-ocean-22768.herokuapp.com/

+## Testing the Application Locally
+To test the application locally:
+* `npm install serverless-offline`
+* `serverless offline`
+After you run the command, a list of viable endpoints will appear.
+Then just use the request mechanism of your choice (i.e Postman, `curl` etc.) to hit your endpoint.